Practical answers about registration, the 24-hour free trial, supported devices, billing and acceptable use.

 The trial starts automatically when account creation is completed successfully.
 The countdown runs continuously for 24 hours from activation.

-In this prototype, payment data is optional unless the customer explicitly chooses automatic conversion to a paid plan after the trial.
-In production, card and billing requirements may vary by market and payment provider.
+Payment data is requested only when the customer chooses a paid plan or confirms automatic conversion after the trial.
+Card and billing requirements may vary by market and payment provider.

 No. The trial is a one-time promotional entitlement for a genuinely new customer.
 Repeated trial attempts using alternate identities, devices or payment instruments may be blocked.